 Full Liquid Diet

 A full liquid diet includes all foods and beverages that are liquid at room temperature.
 A full liquid diet can also include thicker liquids such as puddings or milkshakes.
 The diet does not permit solid foods.
 When you cannot consume or digest solid foods, a full liquid diet can provide protein, hydration, salt and minerals.
 The National Institutes of Health indicate that a full liquid diet can provide most individuals with 1,350 to 1,500 calories each day.
 Additionally, you will receive 45 grams of protein daily.
-You can survive on a full liquid diet for an extended period even if you are a diabetic.
+You can survive on a full liquid diet for an extended period even if you have diabetes.
 However, you should be under the care of a doctor.
 Your doctor may recommend vitamins and other supplements to ensure adequate nutrition.

 Foods on a Liquid Diet